Self-Employed Proof of Income: 6 Methods on How to Prove It

 #4.
 Use Profit and Loss Statements

-Profit and loss statements are often used by business owners.
+Profit and loss statements are a type of financial statement often used by business owners.
 These documents record all of your incurred expenses and earned income from your venture or business.

 By taking a closer look at the profit you have gained and the amount of financial loss that your business has had to take since its establishment, banks and landlords get a closer look at your overall financial health.